isomerpages/nlb-biblioasia/_apr-to-jun-2023/Belacan: Caviar? Or Vile and Disgusting?.md

 [^9]: Amin Sweeney, [*Karya Lengkap Abdullah bin Abdul Kadir Munsyi, Jilid 1*](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=12729835) (Jakarta: Kepustakaan Populer Gramedia, 2005), 134.
 (From National Library, Singapore, call no. Malay RSING 959.5 KAR)

-[^10]: Henry O. Forbes, [*A Naturalist’s Wanderings in the Eastern Archipelago, a Narrative of Travel and Exploration from 1878 to 1883*](https://eresources.nlb.gov.sg/printheritage/detail/08a1900b-229e-4fdd-857a-eb267c839f64.aspx) (London: Sampson Low, Marston, Searle & Rivington, 1885), 60–61.
+[^10]: Henry O. Forbes, [*A Naturalist’s Wanderings in the Eastern Archipelago, a Narrative of Travel and Exploration from 1878 to 1883*](https://eresources.nlb.gov.sg/printheritage/detail/08a1900b-229e-4fdd-857a-eb267c839f64.aspx) (London: Sampson Low, Marston, Searle &amp; Rivington, 1885), 60–61.
 (From BookSG)

 [^11]: William T. Hornaday, [*Two Years in the Jungle: The Experiences of a Hunter and Naturalist in India, Ceylon, the Malay Peninsula and Borneo with Maps and Illustrations*](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=4256842) (London: K. Paul, Trench, 1885), 304.
 (From National Library, Singapore, call no. RRARE 910.4 HOR)